 At age 16 I was ready to tell him all my sins.

 College fund.
 Scholar athlete award.
 Unblemished skin.
 Athlete award.
 3.96 GPA.
 Athlete award.

-Not implicitly given by god, these things are still on the list of things he is about to take away from me if the dogs catch on to my ruminating sense of dread.
+While not explicitly given by god, these things are still on the list of things he is about to take away from me if the dogs catch on to my ruminating sense of dread.

 My brain tickles itself at the fact the fire department is only now arriving after police have been on set and ready for the director’s cue for nearly five minutes.
 Shoot first – apologize later.
 This also applies to lovemaking.
 But I digress.

 Beside Niles Shandurs and Trent Hibert and the creepy crawlies in the forest of the suburbs, I could only think about how what had started as a lie was now about to come crashing down like the Challenger.

 Write this down: Lying, Mike’s Hard, and Molotov Cocktails.
 You should never mix more than two.
 Preferably you would leave out Mike’s Hard, but that’s neither here nor there.

 With the attack dogs closing in, my mind takes me back to the age of seven.
 I’ve got no employable skill set, no Harvard MBA, and no real aspirations past convincing the gym teacher to let us play dodgeball.

 Right there in the dirt, it hit me.